Bhinneka/go-grpc-server/README.md

-## Experimental GRPC Server using Go, Docker and Dep (Feel Free to Use this Code)
+## An Experimental GRPC Server using Go, Docker and Dep (Feel Free to Use this Code)

 ## Recipes
    - Golang version 1.7+ https://golang.org/

    - Dep https://golang.github.io/dep/

       What the heck is Dep